Thermal conduction

-Metals (e.g., copper, platinum, gold, etc.) are usually good conductors of thermal energy.
-This is due to the way that metals bond chemically: metallic bonds (as opposed to covalent or ionic bonds) have free-moving electrons that transfer thermal energy rapidly through the metal.
-The electron fluid of a conductive metallic solid conducts most of the heat flux through the solid.
-Phonon flux is still present but carries less of the energy.
-Electrons also conduct electric current through conductive solids, and the thermal and electrical conductivities of most metals have about the same ratio.
-A good electrical conductor, such as copper, also conducts heat well.
+Metals (e.g., copper, platinum, gold, etc.) are typically good conductors.
+This is due to the way that metals bond chemically: metallic bonds (as opposed to covalent or ionic bonds) have free-moving electrons that transfer thermal energy rapidly.
+The electron fluid of a conductive metallic solid conducts heat flux through the solid.
+Phonon flux is present, but carries less energy.
+Electrons conduct electric current through conductive solids, and the thermal and electrical conductivities of most metals have about the same ratio.
+A good electrical conductor, such as copper, conducts heat well.
 Thermoelectricity is caused by the interaction of heat flux and electric current.
-Heat conduction within a solid is directly analogous to diffusion of particles within a fluid, in the situation where there are no fluid currents.
+Heat conduction within a solid is directly analogous to diffusion of particles within a fluid, absent fluid currents.

-In gases, heat transfer occurs through collisions of gas molecules with one another.
-In the absence of convection, which relates to a moving fluid or gas phase, thermal conduction through a gas phase is highly dependent on the composition and pressure of this phase, and in particular, the mean free path of gas molecules relative to the size of the gas gap, as given by the Knudsen number $K_n$.
+In gases, heat transfer occurs through collisions of gas molecules.
+Without convection, which relates to a fluid or gas phase, thermal conduction through a gas phase is dependent on the composition and pressure of this phase, and in particular, the mean free path of gas molecules relative to the size of the gas gap, as given by the Knudsen number $K_n$.

-To quantify the ease with which a particular medium conducts, engineers employ the thermal conductivity, also known as the conductivity constant or conduction coefficient, k.
+To quantify the ease with which a particular medium conducts, engineers measure thermal conductivity, also known as the conductivity constant or conduction coefficient, k.
 In thermal conductivity, k is defined as "the quantity of heat, Q, transmitted in time (t) through a thickness (L), in a direction normal to a surface of area (A), due to a temperature difference (ΔT) [...]".
 Thermal conductivity is a material property that is primarily dependent on the medium's phase, temperature, density, and molecular bonding.
-Thermal effusivity is a quantity derived from conductivity, which is a measure of its ability to exchange thermal energy with its surroundings.
+Thermal effusivity is derived from conductivity, which is a measure of its ability to exchange thermal energy with its surroundings.